suavecode/suavecode.github.io/download.md

 Once you've downloaded the code and prepared the software requrements, you're ready to install it into python!

 1. Download and extract the release archive
-2. Open the directory _SUAVE_Project/Source/trunk_
+2. Open the directory SUAVE/trunk
 3. Open a command prompt in that directory
 4. Run this command: ```python setup.py install``` <br>
    If you are on a linux or mac, you may need to run <br> ```sudo python setup.py install```
 5. Change to any other folder, open a python shell, and test the new module with the command `import SUAVE`

 If all goes well, you are now able to import SUAVE into your python projects.
-Check out the [guides](/guides) for examples on using the tutorials!
+If you've downloaded the tutorials as well, check out the [guides](/guides) for examples on using thems!

 After trying out the guides you may find you want to make changes to the innards of the package to fit your problem, take a look at the [develop](/develop) notes for how to set this up.